 Our Specialist Network

 Our practice works very closely with a network of other dental specialists.
-With most of these specialists, we have years of experience working together.
-If you require multi-disciplinary treatment, you may be confident that all those involved in your care have advanced training.
-Here are the dental specialties represented in our network.
-For every specialty listed, there are specialty practices nearby to which we regularly make referrals.
+We have years of experience working with most of these specialists.
+If you require multi-disciplinary treatment, be confident that all involved in your care are highly experienced.
+The dental specialties in our network are listed below.
+For every specialty listed, there are practitioners nearby to whom we regularly make referrals.

 Periodontists specialize in the diagnosis and treatment of periodontal (gum) disease, and who also surgically place dental implants.
 They have had extensive training with two additional years of study after dental school.